 About six others have test-ridden it and two of them have had me do this treatment to their’s.
 One is a 2008 Speed, and the other is a 2007 Pocket, called Piccolo Pockets.
 I consider the 2007 to be the very best Speed of all models, especially to do this with.

 My tricycle weighs 83 pounds, and, when loaded for a summer journey of several days, it is made to carry myself, 196 lbs, and an overcoat, spare clothes, a book, sketch book, colors, etc to the extent in all of 221 lbs.
 I have always a comfortable seat to sketch in, or to rest in when I need, with great ease in driving.
 Although I can put it along on level ground at the rate of 8 or 9 mph, I seldom cover more than 6 in traveling/ but the road must be very bad to reduce me to 4 mph.

 If you are around downtown Boise for long, you will notice an unusual trike driven by an interesting looking fellow.
-Dawson’s coffee shop is a likely place to run into the driver, which I recently did.
-It is a handmade trike designed and built by Greg Allen.
+Dawson’s coffee shop is a likely place to run into the driver, which I often do.
+It is a handmade trike designed and built by Gregory Allen.

 They are pedal assisted, but run primarily on battery power.
 He used lithium for long life, and lead acid for quick take off.
 This is about the 17th model he has built, and each version has some different features.